 Is there anything you’d like to add, have we missed anything?
 Have you ever been on a digital detox?
 How did you find it?
 Was it easy to unplug?
 Where did you go?
 Perhaps a digital detox retreat is your next step?
 Where will you go?

-Please feel free to leave a comment below, send us an email via email@example.com or get in touch via social media (send us some photos or videos too), you can find us on Facebook, Twitter and Instagram, let’s connect!
-To learn more about Mudita, take a look at out our website and our other posts.
+Please feel free to leave a comment below, send us an email via firstname.lastname@example.org or get in touch via social media (send us some photos or videos too), you can find us on Facebook, Twitter and Instagram, let’s connect!
+To learn more about Mudita, take a look at our website and our other posts.